 “I needed a system so that people could get on with their work, but their team members would know what they were working on.
 With our remote marketing team, we started a process whereby, at the start of the team we would all jot down our top few actions we had planned for the day.
 Then, at the end of the day, we'd record what we actually accomplished (often it was those things we had planned, but sometimes other, more urgent things had come up during the day, so we'd spent our time on those.)

 We've found that by being deliberate about what we're planning to do in a day, we're much more focused.
 We also know that the rest of our team can see our plan - so there's an element of healthy accountability there too!
 We each have a greater appreciation for what our team members are doing - which is very useful in cross-functional teams.
 It's also helped us identify times when someone might be prioritizing something differently than expected - and we can help get us all on the same page.”

 We hope these expert insights help you build your own successful global collaboration processes.
 Ready for even more insights?
-Here's how 9 marketing leaders collaborate with global teams.
+Here are the top tools to help connect remote teams.